 Rehoboth Art League 2018

 Like many websites designed in the early 2000s, the league's previous site was filled with heady, feel-good words, numerous menu options, and even more dropdown choices.
-Unfortunately, it left viewers feeling confused and struggling to find formation.
-It also lacked images of artwork, the campus, and the buildings.
+Unfortunately, it left viewers feeling confused and struggling to find information.
+It also lacked images of artwork, exhibitions, events, the campus, and historic buildings.
 In short, it didn't give viewers a glimpse of what made the art league special.

-1. Design the site map based on why visitors came to the website.
+1. Design the site map based on why visitors visited the website

 [ Detail, Home page of RAL website,